 Who is eligible to submit a proposed project description?

-Graduate students, postdocs, faculty, and researchers in the School of Earth, Energy & Environmental Sciences can submit a project description, however, at least one of the listed project advisors must be a faculty member affiliated with the School of Earth, Energy & Environmental Sciences.
+Graduate students, postdocs, faculty, and researchers in the departments and programs of the School of Sustainability can submit a project description.
+However, at least one of the listed project advisors must be a faculty member from a department in the School of Sustainability.
 If you have questions about exceptions to this rule, please ask.
 Faculty members must be a part of mentoring undergraduate students.
-If you are working on a project that does not involve your SE3 faculty advisor, the project is probably not eligible for SESUR .
+If you are working on a project that does not involve your faculty advisor, the project is probably not eligible.